hltfbk/E3C-Corpus/README.md

 <br/><br/>

+### L2

+Clinical entities in these documents have been automatically recognized by UMLS dictionary matching.

 | Entity              | English      | French       | Italian      | Spanish      | Basque       |
 | ------------------- | ------------ | ------------ | ------------ | ------------ | ------------ |
 | CLINENTITY          |  2140        | 2033         |  1686        |  2625        | 488          |